MohsenMojabi/ReddisWebApi/README.md

       ...
     }

-Once the Redis server settings are configured, we are allowed to inject the IDistributedCache interface in our services and controllers.
-The following is the updated code of our ProductController in which I first injected the IDistributedCache in the constructor and then used GetAsync and SetAsync methods to get and set the products list in the cache.
+After that we need to inject IDistributedCache interface in our controller (In Constructor).

+      private readonly ApplicationDbContext _context;
+      private readonly IDistributedCache _cache;
-      public ProductController(AdventureWorksDbContext context, IDistributedCache cache)
+      public ProductController(ApplicationDbContext context, IDistributedCache cache)
       {
           _context = context;
           _cache = cache;
       }

-  And the api method:
+Now We can use GetAsync and SetAsync methods to get and set the products list in the cache in our api methods:

       [HttpGet]
       public async Task<IActionResult> GetAll()